edo2021/Python-Challenge/README.md

 # Python-Challenge

-THis is Python code, prepared by Edris Gemtessa at University of minnesota. this code analysis ByBank financial analysis and ByPoll election analysis. as the following:
+THis is Python code, prepared by Edris Gemtessa at University of minnesota. this code is analysis ByBank financial analysis and ByPoll election analysis. as the following:
   The total number of months included in the dataset